MP Estate Planning UK

 Understanding Wills and Testamentary Freedom

-A will is more than just a legal document; it’s a declaration of one’s intentions regarding their estate after they pass away.
-It outlines how an individual’s assets, including property and financial resources, should be distributed among beneficiaries.
+A will is more than just a legal document — it is a declaration of a person’s final wishes regarding their estate.
+It sets out how their assets, including property, savings, investments, and personal belongings, should be distributed among their chosen beneficiaries after they die.

 What is a Will?